EliasChanm/AWS/README.md

 # AWS
-coding related to some AWS resources
+This repository contains some codes about AWS resources.
+You can use the codes freely.